lasamson/EleNa/README.md

 ### `npm install`
 ### `pip install -r requirements.txt`

-In the project directory, you can run run the react server using the following command:
+In the project directory, you can run the *react server* using the following command:

 ### `npm start`

-Also in the the src/server folder, you can run the python server using the following command:
+Also in the the *src/server* folder, you can run the *python server* using the following command:

 ### `python server.py`